 * * * * *

 Off-road Engines and Equipment (including portable engines).
-For off-road diesel-fueled vehicles and equipment, the applicant must follow the transient test procedures outlined in the ARB off-road regulations (California Code of Regulations, Title 13, Section 2423 and the incorporated California Exhaust Emissions Standards and Test Procedures for New 2008 and Later Tier 4 Off-Road Compression-Ignition Engines, Part I-C).
+For off-road diesel-fueled vehicles and equipment, the applicant must follow the transient test procedures outlined in the CARB off-road regulations (California Code of Regulations, Title 13, Section 2423 and the incorporated California Exhaust Emissions Standards and Test Procedures for New 2008 and Later Tier 4 Off-Road Compression-Ignition Engines, Part I-C).
 For all variable speed engines, a minimum of three hot-start tests must be conducted using the Nonroad Transient Composite Cycle (NRTC).

 * * * * *

-An applicant may follow the steady state test procedure outlined in the ARB off-road regulations (California Code of Regulations, Title 13, Section 2423 and the incorporated California Exhaust Emission Standards and Test Procedures for New 2000 and Later Tier 1, Tier 2, and Tier 3 Off-Road Compression-Ignition Engines, Part I-B) only if the applicant has submitted a complete preliminary verification application by October 1, 2008 and has received a letter of notification from the Executive Officer, dated no later than December 31, 2008 that the application is complete.
+An applicant may follow the steady state test procedure outlined in the CARB off-road regulations (California Code of Regulations, Title 13, Section 2423 and the incorporated California Exhaust Emission Standards and Test Procedures for New 2000 and Later Tier 1, Tier 2, and Tier 3 Off-Road Compression-Ignition Engines, Part I-B) only if the applicant has submitted a complete preliminary verification application by October 1, 2008 and has received a letter of notification from the Executive Officer, dated no later than December 31, 2008 that the application is complete.
 In addition, the applicant must submit a complete final verification application that is consistent with the terms of the approved preliminary verification application by July 1, 2010.
 If the applicant fails to submit a complete final verification application by July 1, 2010, the applicant must test using the NRTC.

-An applicant with a strategy verified after October 19, 2007 using the steady state test procedure outlined in the ARB off-road regulations (California Code of Regulations, Title 13, Section 2423 and the incorporated California Exhaust Emission Standards and Test Procedures for New 2000 and Later Tier 1, Tier 2, And Tier 3 Off-Road Compression-Ignition Engines, Part I-B) must submit emissions test data using the NRTC by January 1, 2013.
+An applicant with a strategy verified after October 19, 2007 using the steady state test procedure outlined in the CARB off-road regulations (California Code of Regulations, Title 13, Section 2423 and the incorporated California Exhaust Emission Standards and Test Procedures for New 2000 and Later Tier 1, Tier 2, And Tier 3 Off-Road Compression-Ignition Engines, Part I-B) must submit emissions test data using the NRTC by January 1, 2013.
 The Executive Officer will reassess and potentially revise the verification status of the strategy, claimed emissions reductions, and compliance with NO2 emissions requirements based on the submitted data.
 Appropriate testing must include a pre-conditioned unit, an aged unit, and a baseline test.
 If such data are not received and approved by the Executive Officer by January 1, 2013, the verification will be revoked.
 A verification awarded prior to October 19, 2007, is not subject to this requirement.
 A verification for which the Executive Officer determines the NRTC is not appropriate per section 2703(e)(2)(A) is not subject to this requirement.

 * * * * *

 Stationary Engines.
-For stationary, transport refrigeration unit, and auxiliary power system engines, the applicant must follow the discrete mode test procedures outlined in the ARB off-road regulations (as referenced in (2) or (2)(B) above).
+For stationary, transport refrigeration unit, and auxiliary power system engines, the applicant must follow the discrete mode test procedures outlined in the CARB off-road regulations (as referenced in (2) or (2)(B) above).
 A minimum of three hot-start tests must be conducted using the specified test cycle.
 Applicants may request that the Executive Officer consider alternative test cycles and methods, as described in subsection (f).

 Marine Engines.
-For marine propulsion engines, the applicant must follow the discrete mode test procedures outlined in the ARB off-road regulations (as referenced in (2) or (2)(B) above), but use the test cycles identified in the International Standards Organization (ISO) 8178 test procedure, Part 4, August 15, 1996, Section 8.5, Test Cycles type E “Marine applications”.
+For marine propulsion engines, the applicant must follow the discrete mode test procedures outlined in the CARB off-road regulations (as referenced in (2) or (2)(B) above), but use the test cycles identified in the International Standards Organization (ISO) 8178 test procedure, Part 4, August 15, 1996, Section 8.5, Test Cycles type E “Marine applications”.
 A minimum of three hot-start tests must be conducted using the specified test cycle.
 Applicants may request that the Executive Officer consider alternative test cycles and methods, as described in subsection (f).

 * * * * *